-There are many different types of legal issues that can arise for LGBTQ families, and it can be challenging to keep up with all of the changes.
-An LGBTQ family lawyer can help you navigate the legal system.
+There are many different types of legal issues that can arise for LGBTQ+ families, and it can be challenging to keep up with all of the changes.
+A Chicago LGBTQ+ family lawyer can help you navigate the legal system.
 Contact Nottage and Ward, LLP at (312) 332-2915 to speak with a lawyer about your case today!

 The child's best interests are always the top priority for state courts when determining child custody and support arrangements.
 It is generally accepted that children benefit from having relationships with both parents in civil unions and divorcing couples, and the courts usually push for joint agreements.